etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     ```
 2. In a terminal run the following commands to build the sub-application and to lift it on a local server.
         ``` bash title="Terminal"
-        cd modules/com.etendoerp.subapp.base/resources
+        cd modules/<java package>/subapp
         yarn build && yarn dev
         ```
-3. Exit and re-enter the sub-application to visualize the changes.
+3. Exit and re-enter the sub-application to visualize the changes.(No need to log out).
      ![app-test.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/app-test.png)